jkai99/ProjectPinID/README.md

 Data Flow Diagram:
 ![](images/DataFlow.png)
 The data flow diagram shows the stages in testing that is broken down in tasks below:

+Required libraries and software: stdio.h: This standard input/output library in C provides functions for input and output operations.

+pico/stdlib.h: This header file is essential for Pico Standard Library, providing basic functionality for Raspberry Pi Pico projects.

+hardware/uart.h: This library is required for UART (Universal Asynchronous Receiver-Transmitter) communication, enabling serial communication.

+hardware/i2c.h: This library is crucial to facilitate communication between devices that utilise the I2C communication protocol.

+hardware/gpio.h: This library is essential for GPIO (General Purpose Input/Output) operations, allowing interaction with pins and digital signals.

+hardware/spi.h: this library is necessary to establish communication between devices using that utilise the SPI communication protocol.

+stdbool.h: This standard C library provides support for Boolean data types and operations, enhancing code readability and logical expressions.

 Tasks:
 Write code to test the pins for response according to their individual pin functions: